Progress

 Straightening your backbone as well as you can with a small muscular

-effort and -
+effort and you need to be already -

 Seated cross-legged with the ends of both of your shins as near as